 Dr. Felahy will provide immediate dental care for all your dental emergencies.
 He understands the pain and offers the right treatment at its earliest.

-At Sunset Oak Dental, Dr. Felahy and his efficiently trained dental team will provide you the best dental care in case of a dental emergency.
+At Sunset Oak Dental, Dr. Felahy, our emergency dentist, and his efficiently trained dental team will provide you the best dental care in case of a dental emergency.
 Call us at (916) 435-5111.
-You are always welcome to visit us at our office in Rocklin, CA.
+You are always welcome to visit us at our office in Rocklin, CA. We are happy to serve patients in the areas including Rocklin 95765, Roseville 95677, Lincoln 95765, Penryn 95663, and Loomis 95650 in California.